stanislawbartkowski/db2textaudit/README.md

 Inventory group *db* specifies the list of DB2 instances where DB2 audit facility is to be enabled. *auditmaster* is the hostname of *Audit master node*.<br>

 Every host in *[db]* group has two additional variables defined.
-* *dbset* A key in *conf/env_db.yml* file giving the list of databases to be monitored.
 * *auditdir* Subdirectory name in the collected audit logs allowing a group of nodes to be clustered together.

 Using the example above:<br>

 DB2 nodes *db2a1.sb.com* and *db2a3.sb.com* contain a single database SAMPLE to be monitored.
 The audit log files will be stored in the following directory structure.<br>

-* auditlog/dba/db2a1.sb.com/db2inst1
+* auditlog/dba/db2a1.sb.com/db2inst1/SAMPLE
-* auditlog/dba/db2a3.sb.com/db2inst1
+* auditlog/dba/db2a3.sb.com/db2inst1/SAMPLE

 DB2 node *db2a2.sb.com* contains two databases: *SAMPLE* and *BANK* to be monitored.
 The audit log files for this node will be stored:<br>

+* auditlog/dbabank/db2a2.sb.com/db2inst1/SAMPLE
-* auditlog/dbabank/db2a2.sb.com/db2inst1
+* auditlog/dbabank/db2a2.sb.com/db2inst1/BANK

 # Running the tool